aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 You manage your database configuration by associating your DB instances with parameter groups.
 Amazon RDS defines parameter groups with default settings.

-You can create your onw parameter group for your cluster or instance and associate it with your database.
+You can create your own parameter group for your cluster or instance and associate it with your database:

 ```ts
 declare const vpc: ec2.Vpc;